Legislation helps to prevent gambling-related harm

 Gambling is for adults only

-In addition to Veikkaus Ltd, establishments providing space for slot machines — such as shops and kiosks — must monitor compliance with the age limit.
+In addition to Veikkaus Oy, establishments providing space for slot machines — such as shops and kiosks — must monitor compliance with the age limit.
 Negligence in monitoring compliance with the age limit may lead to criminal liability for all of the parties involved.

 Restrictions in gambling marketing

 Gambling may not be marketed to minors and marketing may not be used to attribute a positive image to heavy and frequent gambling.
-Veikkaus Ltd, which operates a gambling monopoly, may market gambling games and itself if it does so in a responsible manner, with the intention of focusing demand on games that are legal in Finland.
+Veikkaus Oy, which operates a gambling monopoly, may market gambling games and itself if it does so in a responsible manner, with the intention of focusing demand on games that are legal in Finland.